milamurphy/Multithreaded-Server/README.md

-# Multithreaded Server
+# ProSearch

-This application is written in Java and implements a database-driven client-server system with various features including data access, JSON communication, and multithreading.
+This java application implements a database-driven client-server system with various features including data access, JSON communication, and multithreading.
+It allows users to perform various CRUD actions on a database of users.

 ## Objectives